Phitah02/LandCare-AI/README.md

 ### 4. Usage
 1. Open the app in your browser.
+2. **Hero Section**: Read the introduction and click "Explore Your Area" to scroll to the interactive section.
+3. **Features Section**: Review the key capabilities (Vegetation Analysis, Soil Health, Water Management).
-2. **Theme Toggle**: Click the "🌙 Dark Mode" button in the header to switch between light and dark themes.
+4. **Theme Toggle**: Click the "🌙 Dark Mode" button in the header to switch between light and dark themes.
+5. **Explore Section**: Use the interactive map and sidebar for analysis.
-3. **Location Search**: Enter a place name (e.g., "Nairobi, Kenya") in the search box and click "Search Location" to automatically create a polygon around that area.
+   - **Location Search**: Enter a place name (e.g., "Nairobi, Kenya") in the search box and click "Search Location" to automatically create a polygon around that area.
-4. **Draw Polygon**: Click "Draw Polygon" to start drawing on the map, or use the searched location.
+   - **Draw Polygon**: Click "Draw Polygon" to start drawing on the map, or use the searched location.
-5. Draw a polygon over an area of interest (e.g., farmland).
+   - Draw a polygon over an area of interest (e.g., farmland).
-6. Click "Analyze" to process:
+   - Click "Analyze" to process:
      - NDVI value for vegetation health.
      - Land cover breakdown (e.g., cropland percentage).
      - Slope and area calculations.
      - Current weather at the polygon's center.
      - Risk assessment with overall score and factor breakdowns.
-7. View results in the bottom panel:
+   - View results in the sidebar:
      - **Statistics Tab**: Basic metrics and overview.
      - **Risk Analysis Tab**: Detailed risk factors and early warnings.
      - **Historical Analysis Tab**: Get historical NDVI and weather data (default 10 years).
      - **Forecasting Tab**: Forecast NDVI and weather (default 6 months).
-8. Use "Clear/Reset" to reset the map and results.
+   - Use "Clear/Reset" to reset the map and results.
+6. **Future Section**: View sample bar charts for health trends and risk levels (integrates with analysis results).
+7. **Footer**: Click "Be part of the solution" to return to the explore section.

 ### 5. Testing
 - **Basic Map**: Ensure the map loads with base layers.